ChrisLindland/racecar-website/docs/week4/hog-svm/high_level_overview.md

     then

     $ sudo apt install g++

+For training on Windows (if no members use Mac OS or Linux):

+1. `scp` your `hog-svm` folder over to the racecar.

+2. `ssh` into the racecar (we compile on the car as it has g++).

+3. Follow the instructions below (starting with `make`), and if a **GTK display** error appears:

+    - Download the **windows** folder from the Google Drive link provided above.

+    - **windows** contains one file
+        - TrainHOGWin.cpp

+    - Delete the current TrainHOG.cpp, replace it with TrainHOGWin.cpp, then rename it to TrainHOG.cpp.

 We have provided a `makefile` to simplify the commands for object file linking and executable construction, so to use the C++ code, in your terminal: